-Regarding indigenous people's rights in Panama, the country has a wide range of legal and political instruments.
+Guna communities) and handicrafts (such as baskets and figures carved in wood) many women contribute to the family and community economy.
+Previously, their political role was mainly to influence the men's votes and decisions at the household instruments.
 For instance, the Panamanian Constitution has several articles (ie 5, 90 and 124) that address the need to respect and promote the culture, traditions, languages and participation of indigenous peoples in political processes.
-[4] However, is important to note that the need for free, prior and informed consent is not explicitly embraced in full by the Panamanian legislation, and while the UN Declaration on the Rights of Indigenous Peoples (UNDRIP) has been acknowledged, the government has not yet ratified the
+[4] However, it is important to note that the need for free, prior and informed consent is not explicitly embraced in full by the Panamanian legislation, and while the UN Declaration on the Rights of Indigenous Peoples (UNDRIP) has been acknowledged, the government has not yet ratified the